paleomedia/idleg_flask/README.md

 - Demonstrates the type of information that hacker-journalists can access
 - Demonstrates the cross-over between "open government" and "open news" initiatives

-- In this idleg_flask repo, I'm refactoring the project with Python Flask
+- In this idleg_flask repo, I'm refactoring and building out the project with Python Flask

 You can read more about my [MA project on my blog] (http://www.paleomedia.org/2013/09/30/data-journalism/) and look for updates [here](http://idleg.info/).